 Simple English definitions for legal terms

-Read a random definition: clinical legal studies
+Read a random definition: deficiency letter

 The worthier-title doctrine is an old rule that said if someone was going to inherit something anyway, they couldn't also get it through a will.
 This rule doesn't apply in most places anymore.
 In property law, the worthier-title doctrine means that if someone gives away property but wants to keep some control over it, the law will assume they meant to keep it for themselves instead of giving it to their heirs.